VFA-147

-Strike Fighter Squadron 147 (VFA-147), also known as the "Argonauts," is a United States Navy strike fighter squadron based at Naval Air Station Lemoore, California (USA).
-VFA-147 was established on 1 February 1967 and flies the F-35C Lightning II, becoming the first non-training F-35 squadron in the U.S. Navy.
+Strike Fighter Squadron 147 (VFA-147), also known as the "Argonauts," is a United States Navy strike fighter squadron based at MCAS Iwaukuni, Japan.
+VFA-147 was established on 1 February 1967 and flies the F-35C Lightning II, as the first non-training F-35C squadron in the U.S. Navy and the first forward-deployed F-35C squadron as a member of CVW-5.

 Squadron Insignia and Nickname

 The Squadron's insignia was approved by Chief of Naval Operations on 30 June 1967.
 The Squadron is named after Jason and the Argonauts, a band of heroes in Greek mythology.
+The squadron's callsign is Jason.

 History

 1960s

 Attack Squadron 147 was commissioned as the U.S. Navy's first A-7 Corsair II Squadron on 1 February 1967 at NAS Lemoore.
 The Squadron received its first A-7A on 28 June 1967.
 It was assigned to CVW-2, and in December 1967, the Squadron flew its first combat missions (and the first for the A-7), striking targets in North Vietnam from USS Ranger.
 The Squadron would deploy a total of five times in support of the Vietnam War.

 In January 1968 while embarked on Ranger, the Squadron flew support missions during the siege at Khe Sanh before the carrier was ordered from Yankee Station to the Sea of Japan following the capture of USS Pueblo by North Korea on 23 January 1968.
 In April 1969, following the shoot down of a Navy EC-121 aircraft by the North Koreans on 15 April, Ranger, with VA-147 embarked, again left Yankee Station and proceeded to the Sea of Japan for operations off the coast of Korea.
 After deployment, the Squadron converted to the A-7E in September 1969.